Technics (brand)

-Technics (テクニクス, Tekunikusu) is a Japanese brand name of the Panasonic Corporation for audio equipment.
-Since 1965 under the brand name, Panasonic has produced a variety of hi-fi products, such as turntables, amplifiers, receivers, tape decks, CD players and speakers for sale in various countries.
-It was conceived as a line of high-end audio equipment to compete against brands such as Nakamichi.
+Technics (テクニクス, Tekunikusu) is a Japanese audio brand established by Matsushita Electric (now Panasonic) in 1965.
+Since 1965, Matsushita has produced a variety of HiFi and other audio products under the brand name, such as turntables, amplifiers, radio receivers, tape recorders, CD players, loudspeakers, and digital pianos.
+Technics products were available for sale in various countries.
+The brand was originally conceived as a line of high-end audio equipment to compete against brands such as Nakamichi.

 From 2002 onwards products were rebranded as Panasonic except in Japan and CIS countries (such as Russia), where the brand remained in high regard.
 Panasonic discontinued the brand for most products in October 2010, but it was revived in 2015 with new high-end turntables.
 The brand is best known for the SL-1200 DJ turntable, an industry standard for decades.

 History

 Technics was introduced as a brand name for premium loudspeakers marketed domestically by Matsushita in 1965.
 The name came to wider prominence with the international sales of direct-drive turntables.
-The first direct-drive turntable was invented by Shuichi Obata, an engineer at Matsushita (now Panasonic), based in Osaka.
+The first direct-drive turntable was invented by Shuichi Obata, an engineer at Matsushita, based in Osaka.
 It eliminated belts, and instead employed a motor to directly drive a platter on which a vinyl record rests.
-It is a significant advancement over older belt-drive turntables, which are unsuitable for turntablism, since they have a slow start-up time, and are prone to wear-and-tear and breakage, as the belt would break from backspinning or scratching.
+It is a significant advancement over older belt-drive turntables, which are unsuitable for turntablism, since they have a slow start-up time, and are prone to wear-and-tear and breakage, as the belt would break from back spinning or scratching.
 In 1969, Matsushita launched Obata's invention as the SP-10, the first direct-drive turntable on the professional market.

 In 1971, Matsushita released the Technics SL-1100 for the consumer market.
 Due to its strong motor, durability, and fidelity, it was adopted by early hip hop artists.
 The SL-1100 was used by the influential DJ Kool Herc for the first sound system he set up after emigrating from Jamaica to the US.

 It was followed by the SL-1200, the most influential turntable.
 It was developed in 1971 by a team led by Shuichi Obata at Matsushita, which then released it onto the market in 1972.
 It was adopted by New York City hip hop DJs such as Grand Wizard Theodore and Afrika Bambaataa in the 1970s.
 As they experimented with the SL-1200 decks, they developed scratching techniques when they found that the motor would continue to spin at the correct RPM even if the DJ wiggled the record back and forth on the platter.